whosebodyisthis/PdPG/README.md

 FluCoMa for Pd (https://learn.flucoma.org/installation/pd/ for installation instructions)

 # Getting Started
+Please use the latest Release .zip.
+One is optimised for Pd Vanilla UI, the other for PlugData's UI.

 Open "_PdPG_Main.pd"

 Turn up the volume and you should hear sound